Also known as: y t w, ytw drill, prone ytw, ytw exercise, prone scapular series

 What are the benefits of Lying YTW?

-Lying YTW improves scapular mobility, shoulder stability, and posture by targeting posterior shoulder and upper back muscles.
-It helps reduce impingement risk, enhances overhead mechanics, and supports corrective work for desk-related posture issues.
+Lying YTW improves scapular mobility, posterior shoulder and upper back activation, and posture.
+It helps reduce shoulder impingement risk, aids warm-ups, and builds endurance for pulling movements when performed consistently with controlled form.

-What common mistakes should I avoid with Lying YTW?
+What are common mistakes when doing Lying YTW?

 How can I progress or modify Lying YTW?